-“I left work early,” he explained after we connected on the National Suicide Prevention Lifeline.
+He explained that he left work early after we connected on a suicide hotline.
 “I’m in my car on the way to the emergency room and just needed someone to talk to.”

-When he told me he was 25 and lived with his parents, I asked “Do they know about your past attempt and how you’re feeling his afternoon?”
+When he mentioned his parents, I asked “Do they know about your past attempt and how you’re feeling his afternoon?”
 “When I attempted, they were very understanding and supportive, but it was so difficult for them, I simply can’t put them through that again,” he replied.
 Then he said he waited too long to tell his parents about his current thoughts.
 “I should have reached out days ago when I first felt myself slipping.
 I let them down again.
 So now I feel the need to handle this on my own.”

 I asked if he thought he could separate the guilt from the depression, anxiety, and ideation.
 When he said he thought he could, I asked, “If you let the guilt evaporate, even for a moment, how do you feel?”
 He paused said it felt like a great weight was lifted.